lee2sman/everyday/README.md

 'Drek' dirt emoji prototypes created for the Dirty Time open call.
 286
 Shopkeeper solo ttrpg i made for james chip's micro fiction games jam in 2020
+287
+Project page for A Throw of the Text for Taper
+288
+Project page for Exocolony, published by ORAL.pub
+289
+Project page for Savage Words